emailherds/emailherds/README.md

 - 🌱 I’m currently learning **Machine Learning Principles**

-- 👯 I’m looking to collaborate on

-- 👨‍💻 All of my projects are below, or available at

 - 💬 Ask me about **my experience as a developer**

 - 📫 How to reach me **clkrdesign@gmail.com**